feguare/Java_Memory_Game_Project/README.md

   ```
   java Main
 - This should open a new GUI window.
 This window may be minimised and will need to me stretched wide enough to see the full diplay as shown below.
 - Follow the instructions in the chat box, directly below the pale green "Submit" button to play the game.
+All required input should be entered by clicking into the textfield directly to the left of the "Submit" button, and typing, before clicking "Submit" to submit the input.

 ## Notes
 - For your convenience, there will be a printed answer list left in the standard terminal for you, to aid in testing the game without testing your memory!